ampleforth/AIPs/AIPs/aip-5.md

 ### Rationale
 <!--This is where you explain the reasoning behind how you propose to solve the problem.
 Why did you propose to implement the change in this way, what were the considerations and trade-offs.
 The rationale fleshes out what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-Below we'll quickly review the basic sigmoid, and then explain the rationale for the "mirrored" sigmoid proposed.
+Below we'll quickly review the basic sigmoid, and then explain the rationale for the "balanced" sigmoid proposed.

 #### 1. Basic Sigmoid
 The basic sigmoid takes the following shape, note the presence of horizontal asymptotes and maximum slope near the origin: